-Initiating the Process

-When a Notice to Vacate is received, the Property Manager or authorized Housing Kitsap representative will begin the process of selecting applicants from the waitlist for the upcoming vacancy.
+Initiating the Process: When a Notice to Vacate is received for a PBV unit, the Property Manager or authorized Housing Kitsap representative will begin the process of selecting an applicant from the PBV wait list.

 A Determination of Eligibility Offer (DOE) will be mailed to the top three (3) applicants on the waitlist for the corresponding unit size.
 If no eligible household is selected from the initial three, additional applicants will be contacted, in order, until a qualified applicant is approved.